 Are you an artist who sometimes feel as if you’re not doing enough to promote your artwork?
-Making sure that your work reaches people and potential buyers is crucial to achieving success from your produced work.
-Here are a few ways you can promote you your art:
+Making sure that your work reaches people and potential buyers are crucial to achieving success from your produced work.
+Here are a few ways you can promote you with your art:

 2. Use your portfolio.
 With this you should be building your brand and packaging your art, so make sure it is to your liking.
 Your portfolio is supposed to make it easier for you to submit to competitions, post on your website, and develop marketing material for social media.

 3. Digital Marketing is a must.
 This is becoming more popular in business and it is no different in the art world.
 Check into submitting your art to online platforms -such as mine!
 I’d love to promote your work.
 On the other hand, using a website for yourself or your art is a must-have to create an online presence.
 Last, social media is another tool to build interest in your work as it evolves.
 Set up business accounts/pages on such sites as Facebook, Instagram, Tumblr, and Pinterest.